HTK-MM/Coderr-main_backend/CoderrBackend_app/docs/views.md

 **Returns:**
     -   QuerySet: A queryset of Offer instances filtered by creator ID if specified, or all offers. """

+### def retrieve(self, request, *args, **kwargs):
+Retrieves an Offer instance based on the given pk.
+The response contains the Offer instance's details, including the URL to each OfferDetail instance.
+The user details are not included in the response.

 ### def perform_create(self, serializer, format=None):
-Creates a new Offer instance and its related OfferDetail instances.
-This method performs the following steps:
+Creates a new Offer instance from the given request data.
+The request data should contain the offer details.
-1. Validates the user permissions.
+The method performs the following steps:
-2. Retrieves the validated offer details.
+1. Retrieves the validated offer details from the request data.
-3. Calculates the minimum price and delivery time from the validated offer details.
+2. Calculates the minimum price and delivery time from the validated offer details.
-4. Creates a new Offer instance using the validated data.
+3. Creates a new Offer instance with the given request data.
+4. Validates the Offer instance.
+5. If the validation fails, logs an error message.
-5. Creates or updates the related OfferDetail instances.
+6. Creates the Offer instance.
-6. Returns a response with the created Offer instance's ID and a success message.
+7. Returns a response with the created Offer instance and a 201 status code.
     **Args:**
-    -   serializer (OfferSerializer): The validated OfferSerializer instance.
+    -   serializer (OfferSerializer):  The validated serializer for the Offer instance.
     -   format (str): The format of the response.
 Defaults to None.
     **Returns:**
-    -   Response: A response object containing the created Offer instance's ID and a success message.
+    -   Response: A response object containing the created Offer instance and a 201 status code.
     -   Raises:     ValidationError: If the serializer is invalid.

 ### def perfom_update(self, serializer, format=None):